sebdeckers/base-drafts/draft-ietf-quic-http.md

 is not guaranteed to map predictably to the size and number of QUIC STREAM frames.

 The TCP connection can be closed by either peer.
-When the client closes the data stream, the proxy will set the FIN bit on its connection to the TCP server.
+When the client closes its data stream, the proxy will set the FIN bit on its connection to the TCP server.
 When the proxy receives a packet with the FIN bit set, it will close its corresponding data stream.
-TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT close connections on which they are still expecting data.
+TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT close data streams while they are still expecting to receive data on the server's stream.

 A TCP connection error is signaled with RST_STREAM.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set,